 The Electrotechnical Experienced Worker Assessment helps those who trained outside of the UK to demonstrate they meet the requirements of the ECS card they wish to apply for.

 In many cases, the applicant’s existing qualifications will be recognised.
-However, in all cases, it must be assessed and verified that existing qualifications meet the same criteria as the UK requirements.
+However, in all cases, existing qualifications must be assessed and verified that they meet the same criteria as the UK requirements by taking the Ecctis Electrotechnical Skills Statement.

 The Electrotechnical Experienced Worker Assessment is available from training providers and colleges across England, Wales and Northern Ireland.
 More details about the Electrotechnical Experienced Worker Assessment.